simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-sp-remote.md

     This option is required - without it you will not be able to send responses back to the SP.

-:   The value of this option is specified in one of several [endpoint formats](./simplesamlphp-metadata-endpoints).
+:   The value of this option is specified the format detailed in [endpoint format](./simplesamlphp-metadata-endpoints).

 `attributeencodings`
 :   What encoding should be used for the different attributes.
 This is